Jana Kramer Breaks Down In Emotional Instagram Post, Gets Real About Parenting Struggles

 This is motherhood.
 Exhausted, heart strings breaking and crying in a dark room just wanting their baby to fall asleep because you’re exhausted too .
 I have never heard these kinds of screams from Jace and it’s literally BREAKING my heart.
 Apparently it’s the 18-21 sleep regression.
 (I had his ears checked and all are good now).
 His molars all 4 are coming in.
 And he throws his lovey and wubs out of the crib.
 I used to go back in to give him but then it became this game.
 I’ve been told not to go back in to give it to him but hearing him so upset, well has me like this. #motherhood please please mommas tell me it’ll be better soon?!
 And any tips?!?
 Also I only share this because I need the mom support.

-She explained that her son was continuing to throw his toys and pacifier out of the crib and she had been advised not to continue to go back into his room and retrieve them for him.
-Thus, she had to listen to him screaming which was heartbreaking for her.
+She explained that her son was continuing to throw his toys and pacifier out of the crib, and she had been advised not go back into his room and retrieve them for him.
+Thus, she had to listen to him screaming, which was heartbreaking for her.

 Kramer reached out to other mothers on social media for support, asking them when and if things with Jace will ever get better.
-She was quickly given the support she asked for and the post gained over 50,000 likes in no time.
+She was quickly given the support she asked for, and the post gained over 50,000 likes in no time.

 Many fellow moms took to the comments section to encourage her and remind her that this is only a phase that will later pass.
 Others offered their own tips and tricks for getting their children to sleep.

 “Stay consistent.
 Whatever you do just stay the course.
 Nothing more confusing than changing your mind.
 It’ll end.
 Promise.
 It always ends.
 And a new phase begins,” one person wrote.